We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

-In the simulation experiments, input features of the model are demand-related features and advertiser's adoption behaviors related to the ad unit.
-For demand-related features, we concatenate them together as one of the inputs of the model.
+In the simulation experiments, input features of the model are preference-related features and advertiser's adoption behaviors related to the ad campaign.
+For preference-related features, we concatenate them together as one of the inputs.
 For advertiser's adoption behaviors, we apply average pooling to the corresponding model output $\mathbf{w}$ in historical adoption behaviors related to the ad.
-We use mini-batch SGD to train the model while it interacts with the environment, and we leverage Adam~\cite{kingma2014adam} as the optimizer.
-In order to prevent the imbalance between positive and negative samples to affect the model performance, we set the ratio of positive and negative samples in each training batch to 1:1.
-The source code is available online~\footnote{https://github.com/liyiG/recsys\_for\_advertiser}.
+We use mini-batch SGD to train the model when it interacts with the environment, and use Adam~\cite{kingma2014adam} as the optimizer.
+To prevent the imbalance of the positive and negative samples to affect the model performance, we set the ratio of positive and negative samples in each training batch to $1:1$.